tysongibby/ThePlayer/README.md

-# The Player - reorginazation and resctructure of Dopamine eventually to .NET 6
+# The Player - a music player that plays music